QuentinNivon/VBPMN/vbpmn_transformation/readme.txt

 VBPMN Transformation Project
 =============================

-This is a maven based web project host on the tomcat server.
+This is a maven based web project hosted on the tomcat server.
 Project provides an interface to compare two BPMN models.

 Software Requirements to run the project locally
 * JDK 1.8+